SOME WORDS ABOUT MY WORKS

 In this case there is a danger of loss of the primary (since Kant) understanding of art as having an internal goal-setting, which means excessiveness from a utilitarian point of view.
 It tends to be a proclamation, archival evidence, research.

 The use of analog techniques helps me to represent the idea of randomness, spontaneity of artwork, well-suited to our shaky "optional" but, also, an especially valuable position in the Universe.
 Instead of maximum transparency of the medium, which tries to show the annihilation of art as anthropomorphic relic of the culture, I aim to emphasize the opacity of the photographic surface.
 The lith grain is quite self-sufficient, so its texture becomes a through character in many works.
-Resembling a lithograph, very non-digital structure of the image allows me to emphasize the "unnecessary" intrinsic value of human subjectivity and introversion, despite the victory of media and scientific discourse, and even because of them.
+Resembling a lithograph, very non-digital structure of the image allows me to emphasize the "unnecessary" intrinsic value of human subjectivity and introversion, despite the victory of media and scientific discourse, and even because of it.

 What took the place of photography before it was invented?..
 You expect me to answer - drawing, painting.
 In fact, the exact answer will be a memory.